JasonBeardSanger/trepogeno/trepogeno/README.md

 This subdirectory contains scripts that with a vcf and reference could be used to streamline the process of creating a typing scheme for later probe creation and lineage calling.

-## example command to create probes and lineage files
+## Example command to create probes and lineage files

 trepogeno \
 --json_directory files/json_outputs \